Indonesia's Merapi volcano spews hot clouds, 500 evacuate

-YOGYAKARTA, Indonesia (AP) — Indonesia's Mount Merapi volcano spewed avalanches of hot clouds Thursday morning as hundreds of residents were evacuated from its fertile slopes.
+YOGYAKARTA, Indonesia (AP) — Indonesia's Mount Merapi volcano spewed avalanches of hot clouds Thursday morning as hundreds more residents were evacuated from its fertile slopes.

+Authorities evacuated more than 500 people living on the mountain in Magelang district on Java Island.
+Thousands of people already have had to leave their homes and farmland because of the dangers on Merapi, Indonesia’s most active volcano.
-Lighter eruptions continued during the day, with a column of hot clouds rising 200 meters (yards) above the crater.

-The initial eruption of pyroclastic clouds was obscured by fog over the mountain.
-The amplitude record and seismic recording data from Geological Disaster Technology Research and Development Center estimated the hot clouds spread less than 1 kilometer (0.6 miles) from the crater.
+Light eruptions continued during the day — one sending a column of hot clouds rising 200 meters (yards) into the air.
+The initial eruption was obscured by fog, but using seismic and other data, the Geological Disaster Technology Research and Development Center estimated the hot clouds spread less than 1 kilometer (0.6 miles) from the crater.

-Local authorities evacuated more than 500 people living on the mountain in Magelang district on Java Island.

 “Until now, the potential danger is not more than 5 kilometers (3 miles),” chief of Yogyakarta’s Volcanology and Geological Hazard Mitigation Center, Hanik Humaida, said in a statement.